haplo-org/haplo-safe-view-templates/README.md

 Evaluate `value` as a string, then output directly in the template without escaping.
 A parse error is thrown if it is used outside the text context (eg can't be used in an attribute value).

+The value name, or one of the path elements, must begin with `unsafe` so that it's obvious in the code generating the view that the value will be used unsafely.

+### unsafeAttributeValue(value)

+When you really have to output a dynamic `class`, `id` or `style`, use this function to override the safety checks.

-The value name must begin with `unsafe` so that it's obvious in the code generating the view that the value will be used unsafely.
+The value name, or one of the path elements, must begin with `unsafe` so that it's obvious in the code generating the view that the value will be used unsafely.

 ### template:X()